Artlands/artlands.github.io/content/post/adding-custom-instructions-to-riscv-gnu-toolchain/index.md

 ```
 extern const char * const riscv_xbgas_names_numeric[NGPR];
 ```
-`riscv_xbgas_names_numeric` is the data structure that stores the names of the new register files; we will define it in the next step. `NGPR` is MARCO of the number of registers in the register file.
+`riscv_xbgas_names_numeric` is the data structure that stores the names of the new register files; we will define it in the next step. `NGPR` is the MARCO of the number of registers in the register file.
 For the `xBGAS` extension, we have 32 registers in the register file.

 ### 2.3 `opcodes/riscv-opc.c`
 At the beginning of this file, similar to other register names, we define the registers for xBGAS: